United Kingdom industrial disputes and strikes (2022–present): Public sector in Northern Ireland

 On 18 January 2024, around 100,000 public sector workers in Northern Ireland staged a one-day strike, affecting services such as public transport, education and healthcare.
 Demonstrations also took place in Belfast, Derry, Omagh and Enniskillen in what was described by BBC News as Northern Ireland's largest strike for 50 years.

 Food delivery app drivers

 On 12 February 2024, it was reported that drivers working for food delivery apps such as Deliveroo, Just Eat and Uber Eats would stage a five-hour strike on 14 February over pay and conditions.
 BBC News reported the strike would involve around 3,000 drivers.
 On 14 February, and ahead of that evening's strike, a group calling itself Delivery Jobs UK warned that drivers would strike every Friday and on holidays if their concerns were not addressed, with around 4,000 drivers reported to be involved.

+In September 2024, The Guardian reported that Deliveroo riders claim they were still being paid below a minimum pay floor (£12 per hour plus vehicle expenses) agreed with the GMB union in May, when factoring in wait times and lack of demand.

+In April 2024, the UK government announced Deliveroo, Just Eat, and Uber Eats had agreed to strengthen right-to-work checks for delivery riders, after enforcement activity found significant levels of illegal working on delivery platforms and ministers argued this could suppress wages and facilitate exploitation.
+Further strengthening of these verification mechanisms were announced in July 2025.
+Reuters later reported that a week-long enforcement operation (20 to 27 July 2025) involved 1,780 checks and 280 arrests for illegal working as delivery riders, and that the government said targeted operations in sectors including food delivery contributed to a year-on-year increase in illegal-working arrests in the 12 months to September 2025.